python/cpython/Doc/library/xmlrpclib.rst

    portion will be base64-encoded as an HTTP 'Authorization' header, and sent to the remote server as part of the connection process when invoking an XML-RPC method.
 You only need to use this if the remote server requires a Basic Authentication user and password.
-If an HTTPS url is provided, *context* may be :class:`ssl.SSLContext` and configures the SSL settings of the underlying HTTPS connection.
+If an HTTPS URL is provided, *context* may be :class:`ssl.SSLContext` and configures the SSL settings of the underlying HTTPS connection.